KGHustad/FYS3150/Project1/README.md

 # Project 1

-## Make targets
+## Instructions
-To make the report run
+To generate the report run
 ``` sh
 make report
 ```

-To display the report run
+To (generate if necessary and) display the report run
 ``` sh
 make show
 ```

+## Dependencies
+* Python 2 w/ SciPy stack
+* texlive with most of the bells and whistles